NeryCaballero/Bouman-Johnson-housing-project/README.md

 ## Pending things to do:
-- Fetch Zip Codes options from the API.
+- Improve responsiveness of the interface.
 - Tune in "Full address" input.
 - Host on a free server.